Insensitivity of the Coulomb breakup of halo nuclei to spectroscopic factors: Introduction

 In the 1980s, the development of radioactive-ion beams led to the discovery and study of halo nuclei \cite{Tan85b,Tan85l}.
 These exotic nuclear structures exhibit a large matter radius compared to their isobars \cite{Tan96}.
 This exceptional size results from the weak binding for one or two nucleons, which enables the valence nucleons to tunnel far from the core and form a diffuse halo around a compact core \cite{HJ87}.
 Typical examples are $^{11}$Be and $^{15}$C for one-neutron halo nuclei, and $^{6}$He and $^{11}$Li for two-neutron halos.

 Being located far from stability, halo nuclei are short lived, and their structure is mostly studied through reactions, such as breakup \cite{AN03,BC12}.
 In breakup reactions, the halo dissociates from the core through the interaction with the target, hence unveiling the loosely-bound structure of the projectile.
-From the analysis of data, a spectroscopic factor (SF) for the core-halo structure is usually inferred \cite{PAL03,FUK04}.
-The SF corresponds to the square of the norm of the dominant core-halo configuration in the reaction.
+From the analysis of data, a spectroscopic factor (SF) is usually inferred for the configuration, in which the halo neutron is bound in an $s$ or $p$ wave to the core in its ground state \cite{PAL03,FUK04}.
+The SF is the square of the norm of the corresponding overlap wave function.

 Although several articles have shown the non-observability of SFs in nuclear structure \cite{FH02,MKF15,MBF17}, this practice is widely used within the nuclear-reaction community.
-Moreover, breakup reactions have been shown to be peripheral in the sense that they probe only the tail of the projectile wave function \cite{CAP06,CAP07,CAP18}.
-Being insensitive to the internal part of the wave function, they cannot be used to infer its norm.
+Moreover, breakup reactions have been shown to be mostly peripheral in the sense that they probe mainly the tail of the projectile wave functions \cite{CAP06,CAP07,CAP18}.
+Being quite insensitive to the internal part of the wave function, they cannot be used to infer its norm.
 Instead, they are much better suited to deduce the asymptotic normalisation coefficient (ANC) of the core-halo wave function.
-Since this conclusion has been drawn assuming overlap wave functions in a single core-halo channel with a unit norm, it has been the subject of criticisms \cite{Byron07}.
-So far, no analysis of this issue has been performed within a model of reaction including a coupled-channel description of the projectile structure, although such models exist \cite{SNT06,ML12}.
+Since this conclusion has been drawn assuming overlap wave functions in a single core-halo channel with a unit norm, it remains to be confirmed assuming a more realistic coupled-channel description of the projectile.
+Although some reaction models include such a description of halo nuclei \cite{SNT06,ML12}, this analysis has not yet been performed.

 In the present work, we include the effective coupled-channel model of $^{11}$Be developed in Ref.~\cite{KC25b} in a first-order description of Coulomb breakup \cite{ALDWIN75,BERBAU88}.
 This model accounts for the possible excitation of the $^{10}$Be towards its first excited $2^+$ state within a particle-rotor description of the nucleus \cite{ESB95,NUNES96,THOM04}.
-By changing the coupling between the different core-neutron configurations, we vary the SF in the main channel, enabling us to assess its impact on the Coulomb-breakup cross section.
-As an application, we consider the breakup of $^{11}$Be on Pb at 69~MeV/nucleon, which has been measured at RIKEN \cite{FUK04}.
+By changing the coupling between the different core-neutron configurations, we vary their relative spectroscopic amplitudes, enabling us to assess their impact on the Coulomb-breakup cross section.
+As an application, we consider the breakup of $^{11}$Be on $^{208}$Pb at 69~MeV/nucleon, which has been measured at RIKEN \cite{FUK04}.

 After defining the effective particle-rotor model of $^{11}$Be, we briefly present how the Coulomb breakup is described at the first order of the perturbation, see \Sec{formalism}.
 In \Sec{results} we present our results before drawing our conclusions in \Sec{conclusion}.